videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/api/sdk-reference/initMeeting.md

 - defaultValue : `CONFERENCE`
 - `REQUIRED`

+### multiStream

+- It will specifiy if the stream should send multiple resolution layers or single resolution layer.

+  - type: `boolean`
+  - `REQUIRED`

 ### customTracks

 - If you want to use custom tracks from start of the meeting, you can pass map of custom tracks in this paramater.